tristanmyers/learning_gamedev/notes.md

 > How does the surface method of moving the player work with multiple items on the screen?

+I could not render multiple things on to the surface, will revisit another time.
+See "sld2_multiple_items.nim"

 > How do I render text?

 > How do I render resource usage?